Two days after my son was born, my husband was making lunch before our NICU visit. He asked me what I wanted.

 Become decisive again

-This is why I created the Healing Hearts program.
+This is why I created The Whole Story program.
 After fertility, pregnancy and birth trauma, the lingering effects reach far and wide.
 But that does not have to be for the rest of your life.
 In releasing this trauma in a gentle, powerful way, you can reclaim your health, your life, and your ability to make choices from a clear head.